ConsciousScientist/Project-202011-Sentiment-Analysis-Quotes/Datasets/README.md

-Here you find all dataset used in the project depending for each phase.
+Here you find all dataset used in the project for each phase.